 Second, many pastors believe “sinning” church members and pastors deserve a second chance.
 If Jesus forgave them, shouldn’t everyone else?
 Think of all the good Child Molester Bob or Rapist Jack could do in the community if they were given probation.
 Why, they could travel from church to church telling how God delivered them from sexual deviancy.
 Isn’t God wonderful?
 Bob says.
 I stand before you today as a humbled man forgiven by God.
 I am so grateful that my Lord and Savior Jesus Christ gave me another opportunity to serve him!
 Later that night, Bob slips into his car and drives the streets looking for another child to molest.
 God will forgive him, he thinks.
 Isn’t God awesome?

 Testifying pastors seem to forget that our justice system is expected to mete out punishment to those convicted of crimes.
 Why all the pleas for understanding and forgiveness?
-These same pastors will preach thundering sermons about God’s judgment of sinners and their impending doom in hell, yet when it comes to criminal church members and pastors, it is expected that they be treated as if their crimes were insignificant or worthy of special treatment.
+These same pastors will preach thundering sermons about God’s judgment of sinners and their impending doom in Hell, yet when it comes to criminal church members and pastors, it is expected that they be treated as if their crimes were insignificant or worthy of special treatment.

 Third, some testifying pastors don’t believe the crime was as bad as prosecutors made it out to be.
 Yes, Youth Pastor Jim was thirty and in a position of authority, but come on, the girl was sixteen, Why, she was a-l-m-o-s-t an adult.
-I wonder if pastors who think this way would do so if it was THEIR daughter Youth Pastor Jim had sex with in his church office?
+I wonder if pastors who think this way would do so if it were THEIR daughter Youth Pastor Jim had sex with in his church office?
 I doubt it.

 Fourth, some testifying pastors simply refuse to live in the real world.
 Surely, there must be some other explanation for Suzie accusing Deacon Joe of molesting her.
 Deacon Joe is a fine family man, the pastor says.
 I’ve known his family for forty years.
 I assure you that Deacon Bob could never, ever — I mean NEVER — molest his daughter.
 (Deep down he believes Suzie is possessed by a demon.)
-Even after the judge says GUILTY! some pastors refuse to believe the truth staring them in the face; that they didn’t know this or that pastor or church members as well as they thought they did.
+Even after the judge says GUILTY! some pastors refuse to believe the truth staring them in the face; that they didn’t know this or that pastor or church member as well as they thought they did.

 Child molesters and sexual abusers can hide their behavior for decades.
 It is often only when children become adults that they have the courage to speak about what their father, pastor, youth pastor, deacon, teacher, or Sunday school teacher did to them.
 Testifying pastors wonder, why didn’t they come forward sooner?
 It sure looks like they did so for the money.
 Evidently, such pastors expect children to act like adults, refusing to see that when an authority figure has power over someone, a victim often becomes incapacitated by fear or loss of love from family and church.
 It’s not that they don’t want to report what has happened to them — they can’t.
 And often, when victims DO speak up, what happens?
 They aren’t believed or they are accused of being culpable for what happened to them.
-This is especially the case with churches on the right-wing fringe of the Evangelicalism.
+This is especially the case with churches on the right-wing fringe of Evangelicalism.
 More than one girl has been forced to stand before her church and “confess” her sins.
 Imagine being raped by a church leader, only to be forced to apologize for being such an easy target for the rapist.